heimdal/heimdal/lib/asn1/README.md

 	     be a ‘SET OF’ or ‘SEQUENCE OF’ type.

      --decorate=ASN1-TYPE:FIELD-ASN1-TYPE:fname[?]
-	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of the given ASN.1 type FIELD-ASN1-TYPE, but do not encode or decode it.
-If the fname ends in a question mark, then treat the field as OP- TIONAL.
+	     Add to the C struct generated for the given ASN.1 SET, SEQUENCE, or CHOICE type named ASN1-TYPE a “hidden” field named fname of the given ASN.1 type FIELD-ASN1-TYPE, but do not encode or decode it.
+If the fname ends in a question mark, then treat the field as OPTIONAL.

-	     This is useful for adding fields to existing types that can be used for internal bookkeeping but which do not affect interoper- ability because they are neither encoded nor decoded.
-For exam- ple, one might decorate a request type with state needed during processing of the request.
+	     This is useful for adding fields to existing types that can be used for internal bookkeeping but which do not affect interoper‐ ability because they are neither encoded nor decoded.
+For exam‐ ple, one might decorate a request type with state needed during processing of the request.